lit/lit.dev/packages/lit-dev-content/site/guide/templates/overview.md

 ## Set properties

-You can also bind to a JavaScript property of an element using the `.` prefix and the property name:
+You can set a JavaScript property on an element using the `.` prefix and the property name:

 ```js
 html`<input .value=${this.itemCount}></input>`;
 ```

-You can use property bindings to pass complex data down the tree to subcomponents.
+You can use this syntax to pass complex data down the tree to subcomponents.
 For example, if you have a `my-list` component with a `listItems` property, you could pass it an array of objects:

 ```js
 html`<my-list .listItems=${this.items}></my-list>`;
 ```

 Note that the property name in this example—`listItems`—is mixed case.
-Although HTML attributes are case-insensitive, Lit preserves the case for property bindings when it processes the template.
+Although HTML *attributes* are case-insensitive, Lit preserves the case for property names when it processes the template.

 ## Add event listeners